Ricccck/ReAnication/README.md

 # ReAnication
+### This app was created during my time as a student at Code Chrysalis.

 # Introduction
 [ReAnication](https://github.com/Ricccck/ReAnication/) is an application designed for live communication during anime broadcasts for everyone who loves anime.
 This application retrieves and displays the latest anime information from Annict's api.
 The application also includes a login feature via Jason Web Token.
 Users have to log in to enter the chat.